cncf/techdocs/howto/repo-setup.md

 CLA/DCO should be set up for a project as a part of their project onboarding.

-## Licence files
+## License files

-Unless otherwise specified, documentation for CNCF projects is licenced under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
-Code is licenced under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Unless otherwise specified, documentation for CNCF projects is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+Code is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-Most CNCF documentation repositories are a mix of code (website code) and documentation itself, so they need two licence files.
+Most CNCF documentation repositories are a mix of code (website code) and documentation itself, so they need two license files.

 For documentation this means you must:

 1. Add copyright notices for both the code and the docs to the repository's `README` and the website's footer